Water protectors

 Water protectors are activists, organizers, and cultural workers focused on the defense of the world's water and water systems.
 The water protector name, analysis and style of activism arose from Indigenous communities in North America during the Dakota Access Pipeline protests at the Standing Rock Reservation, which began with an encampment on LaDonna Brave Bull Allard's land in April, 2016.
+However, having left about 24,000 tons of trash and human waste at the site, they had to be evacuated.
+Clean-up crews, hired by the state of North Dakota, had to work against the clock, lest the protesters trash contaminate the water they claimed to protect.

 Water protectors are similar to land defenders, but are distinguished from other environmental activists by this philosophy and approach that is rooted in an indigenous cultural perspective that sees water and the land as sacred.
 This relationship with water moves beyond simply having access to clean drinking water, and comes from the beliefs that water is necessary for life and that water is a relative and therefore it must be treated with respect.
 As such, the reasons for protection of water are older, more holistic, and integrated into a larger cultural and spiritual whole than in most modern forms of environmental activism, which may be more based in seeing water and other extractive resources as commodities.

 Historically, water protectors have been led by or composed of women; in this way, it is comparable to the ecofeminist movement.